Unifying Perspectives: Plausible Counterfactual Explanations on Global, Group-wise, and Local Levels: Method

 \subsection{Group Diversity Regularization}

-During optimization, the algorithm may converge towards proposing similar groups, overly capturing fine details.
-To ensure diversity among the base shifting vectors in $\mathbf{D}_{GW}$, we introduce a determinant-based regularization term that encourages linear independence and broad representation.
+During optimization, the algorithm may converge towards similar groups.
+To ensure diversity among the base shifting vectors in $\mathbf{D}_{GW}$, we introduce a determinant-based regularization term that maximizes the volume they span, promoting distinct groups of counterfactual explanations.
 The penalty is defined as:

-where $\epsilon$ is a small positive constant that ensures numerical stability by preventing the determinant from becoming zero.